In Defense of Albus Dumbledore, Part 1

 Why ask for more when everything we know about Dumbledore indicates that he would hardly shirk the responsibility of protecting the Potters, regardless of Snape’s response?
 Because pushing Snape to make a commitment affords the Death Eater an opportunity to truly turn his life around, to change, to repent, to make restitution, to be redeemed – just as Dumbledore turned his own life around at about the same age.

 And the prodding works.
-It is the barest of beginnings, but when Snape says he’ll do “Anything,” it truly marks the difference between certain damnation and the possibility of redemption.
+It is the barest of beginnings, but when Snape says he’ll do “Anything,” it truly marks the difference between almost-certain damnation and the possibility of redemption.
 Rather than showing coldness or lack of care, Dumbledore’s rough prodding actually shows the depth of his concern for Snape’s soul.

 drinkingcocoa seems to understand this in part.
 She goes on to write: